Social Media May Sway Kids To Eat More Cookies — And More Calories

 Generally, these are people in their 20s who are successful, outgoing, positive, energetic and "highly appealing" to the younger crowd, according to Anna Coates, a doctoral student at the School of Psychology at the University of Liverpool in the U.K.

-Coates wanted to know just how much kids' diets could be influenced by these vloggers.
+Coates wanted to know just how much kids' diets could be influenced by these video bloggers.
 So she and her colleagues conducted a study involving 176 children ages 9 to 11.
 The kids were divided into three groups.
 All the groups were shown images from real YouTube videos posted by popular vloggers in the U.K.

 One group viewed vloggers who were not eating but holding an iPhone or sneaker, for example.
 Another group viewed images of vloggers eating healthy snacks like fruits or carrots.
 The third group viewed images of junk food being consumed, which included items like Mars chocolate bars, chocolate biscuits, and cookies.